 The last official campus tree inventory was completed in 2007 by Bartlett Tree Experts.
 As part of this inventory, the trees were tagged with numbers embossed on circular metal tags.
 Many of these tags have been damaged or lost.
 There has been a renewed interest in updating the inventory.

 A Hood Campus Tree Walk has been developed to help tree-lovers of all ages locate and learn about unique trees around the campus, including those on the Big Tree List.
-See information on the Campus Tree Walk below.
+A printable map and an interactive site is available online to follow the campus walk and learn about each tree.
+Campus Tree Walk details are below.

 The trees on the Campus Tree Walk now have new black rectangular identification tags installed in 2021.
 The new tags list the common and scientific name of the tree species, as well as a "QR code" that, when scanned with a smart device, will connect the user to information about the tree.
 Some campus trees still have older tree identification tags.
 Rectangular name tags were installed in 1979; while numbered metal circle tags were part of a 2007 tree inventory.